 Monk fruit extract contains no calories and no carbs, making it a great option for a ketogenic diet.

-The mogrosides may also stimulate the release of insulin, which can improve the transportation of sugar out of the bloodstream to help manage blood sugar levels (17).
+One older study found that mogrosides may also stimulate the release of insulin, which can improve the transportation of sugar out of the bloodstream to help manage blood sugar levels (

 Monk fruit sweetener can be used anywhere you would use regular sugar.